MicrosoftDocs/architecture-center/docs/reference-architectures/sap/sap-s4hana-content.md

 Some customers use standard storage for their application servers.
 Because standard managed disks are not supported, as stated in SAP note 1928533, we recommend using Premium [Azure Managed Disks](/azure/storage/storage-managed-disks-overview) or [Azure NetApp Files](/azure/azure-netapp-files/azure-netapp-files-introduction) in all cases.
 Note that a recent update to [SAP note 2015553](https://launchpad.support.sap.com/#/notes/2015553) excludes the use of Standard HDD Storage and Standard SSD Storage for a few specific use cases.

-Because application servers do not host any business data, you can also use the smaller P4 and P6 Premium disks to help minimize cost.
-To understand the VM availability SLA associates with the storage types selection, please see [SLA for Virtual Machines](/support/legal/sla/virtual-machines/v1_9/).
+Because application servers don't host business data, you can also use the smaller P4 and P6 Premium disks to help minimize cost.
+For information about the VM availability SLAs associated with various storage types, see [SLA for Virtual Machines](https://azure.microsoft.com/support/legal/sla/virtual-machines/v1_9).
 For High-Availability scenarios [Azure Shared Disks](/azure/virtual-machines/disks-shared) features are available on Premium SSD and Ultra SSD [Azure Managed Disks](/azure/storage/storage-managed-disks-overview).
 Azure Shared Disks can be used with Windows Server, SUSE Enterprise Linux 15 SP 1 and above, or SUSE Enterprise Linux For SAP.
 Azure NetApp Files has file sharing functionality built in.